-- (i) Incorporation of a modified grid road layout with high connectivity and angling of roads where appropriate to improve responsiveness to topography, to vary the streetscape for visual interest and to slow and control traffic movements; - (ii) Lots fronting the major road of the North-South Arterial having no direct vehicular access to this road reserve which will incorporate noise attenuation treatments and landscape plantings;

-- (iii) Provision for a bus route along the main east-west collector road; - (iv) Collector roads linking adjacent parks together and connecting with external entries to the sector; - (v) Continuation of a lakefront esplanade road along the southern edge of the sector to allow a greater sense of community ownership and opportunities for casual surveillance of the adjacent lake and town parklands. - (vi) Future provision of a centrally located village park (adjacent to sector) to form an important community focal point for the sector and the western area of the precinct; - (vii) Inclusion of roads and paths running north-south and east-west to allow visual corridors to village parks, as well as to the town park, lake and town centre frame, and to distant mountain views; - (viii) Location of smaller lots generally on gentle topography and in close proximity to the proposed village park; - (ix) Streets aligned to minimise rear drainage where practicable; - (x) Design of rear lane lots on the eastern edge of the proposed village park with direct parkland frontage; and - (xi) Location of traditional lots generally on steeper topography, with larger traditional lots in the southern part of the sector offering outlook to the lake and town parklands.
+- (i) Incorporation of a modified grid road layout with high connectivity and angling of roads to improve responsiveness to topography, to vary the streetscape for visual interest and to slow and control traffic movements; - (ii) Lots fronting the major roads of the North-South Arterial and Lake Road North having no direct access to these road reserves which will incorporate noise attenuation treatments and landscape plantings; - (iii) Provision for a bus route along the main east-west collector road; - (iv) Collector roads linking parks together and connecting with external entries to the sector; - (v) A lakefront esplanade road along the southern edge of the sector to allow a greater sense of community ownership and opportunities for casual surveillance of the adjacent lake and town parklands. - (vi) Provision of village and local parks to form community focal points for the sector; - (vii) Inclusion of roads and paths running north-south and east-west to allow visual corridors to village and local parks, as well as to the town park, lake and town centre frame, and to distant mountain views; - (viii) Location of smaller lots generally on gentle topography with address to parks, and streets aligned to minimise rear drainage; - (ix) Design of rear lane lots on the high side of the village park with view/orientation to the town park; and - (x) Location of traditional lots generally on steeper topography, with larger traditional lots in the southern part of the sector offering outlook to the lake and town parklands.